 Operational Acceptance of Network/ Project

+Operation acceptance can be given on LOT basis after successful testing (Functional, Type, SAT-I, II & III), Mandatory Compliances (MTCTE Compliance, Trusted Product clearance from NCSC, ITSAR Compliance (If applicable)), VAPT & implementation of mitigation Plan.

-Operation acceptance can be given on BATCH/ LOT basis i.e. contractor can ask for operational acceptance of equipment(s) supplied under a BATCH/ LOT after the installation & commissioning of last feasible equipment of a particular BATCH/ LOT, subject to successful testing (SAT-I, II & III) or commissioning of commercial traffic with error-free run of traffic for at least 48 hrs in case SAT-III has been already done with equipment supplied under previous Batches.
+In case of delay on any of the mandatory Compliances (MTCTE, NCSC & ITSAR), Taking Over Certificate (ToC) can be issued on LoT Basis after completion of Functional Test & Type Test and the installation & commissioning of last feasible equipment of a particular LOT, subject to successful SAT (I, II & III) or commissioning of commercial traffic with error-free run of traffic for at least 48 hrs where SAT-III has been already done with equipment supplied under previous Lots.

+All Equipment/ material ordered as buffer (i.e. location of I&C not identified in BoQ) under any LOT, if not commissioned due to non-readiness of customer location, non-identification of customer locations, non-readiness of fiber connectivity, space constraint etc. beyond 03 months from date of delivery, shall be taken over by Employer and TOC for such Lot(s) will be issued to contractor on their request.
+The Defect Liability Period (DLP) shall be effective from the subsequent quarter after ToC, but Operation Acceptance shall only be given after completion of all necessary compliances as mentioned above.
+The DLP period shall be extended in case of delay in mandatory compliances.

-The Defect Liability Period (DLP) shall be effective from the subsequent quarter.
-In case of BATCH/ LOT vise operational acceptance of system, start & end date of Defect Liability period (DLP) of different BATCH/ LOT shall be different respectively, and so the difference in the start date of AMC of respective BATCH/ LOT.
+The Defect Liability Period (DLP) shall be effective from the subsequent quarter (.i.e from 1st of Jan/ April/ July/ October).
+In case of LOT vise operational acceptance of system, start & end date of Defect Liability period (DLP) of different LOT is different, and the AMC of respective LOT will be effective accordingly.

 Quality Assurance

 General